swanson/swanson.github.com/_posts/2013-07-22-more-tales-in-bad-restaurant-ux.md

-The font size scales based on how many items are in each category so you have the desserts at 24px and the sandwiches at a squint-worthy 13px write next to each other.
+The font size scales based on how many items are in each category so you have the desserts at 24px and the sandwiches at a squint-worthy 13px right next to each other.
 You literally cannot read the list of sides (a choice that every single customer has to make!) until you are at the register.
 Ugh.